JanDebiec/MovieDB/README.md

 local movie data base, based on infos from IMDB.
 Some additional informations about source, medium and rating can be added by user

-## Project is developed with Flask based on Miguel Grinberg's "Flask mega tutorial"
+## Project is in early development phase, serves for me as Flask tutorial, based on Miguel Grinberg's "Flask mega tutorial"

 The user should be able to query db about the director, actor, ratings, ...